Black History.

 Black Futures.

-• Since the end of race‑conscious admissions, Black enrollment at many selective colleges has already started to decline—even as the process gets more competitive and confusing.
+• Since the end of race‑conscious admissions, Black enrollment at many selective colleges has already started to decline — even as the process becomes more competitive and confusing.

 Families are not powerless.
-Early, strategic planning and strong positioning can still open doors at selective PWIs and HBCUs.
+Early, strategic planning and a clear story can still set high‑achieving Black students apart and open doors at selective PWIs and HBCUs.

-This Black History Month, we’re gathering 50 stories from families of high‑achieving Black middle and early high school students to help us defy that decline.
+We’re gathering 50 stories from families of high‑achieving Black middle and early high school students who refuse to let their children’s gifts go unseen or their future be limited by student debt.

 how it works

-• Share what’s really happening for your student in this new admissions reality.
+• Share what’s really happening for your student in this new admissions reality — where grades and test scores alone are no longer enough.

-• Help shape a program designed to support high‑achieving Black students.
+• Help shape a one-of-a-kind program designed so high‑achieving Black students are not left stagnant and forced to dim their light

 In return, you will receive:

-• As an added benefit, we are awarding one Black Futures Test Prep Scholarship to support a high‑achieving Black student with ACT/SAT prep.
+• As a thank‑you to families who participate in this research, we are awarding one Black Futures Test Prep Scholarship to support a high‑achieving Black student with ACT/SAT prep.

 The scholarship includes: